RobertBaruch/nmigen-tutorial/7_simulating.md

 # Simulating

+**Note**: nMigen has fixed the major issues with its simulator, so this section will soon be rewritten.
+You can still follow it, though.

 The best way to simulate a module is through the use of yosys.
 In brief:

 1. Create a top-level module with your module to simulate as a submodule.
 The top-level module should define one or more local `clk` signals, a local `rst` signal, and your clock domains whose clocks and resets are referenced to the local `clk` and `rst` signals.
 The local reset signal should be declared `reset_less`.